-Ms. Lynch, our President and Chief Executive Officer, is an at-will employee.
-Ms. Lynch's annual base salary was \$525,000 for fiscal year 2020.
-In January 2021, Ms. Lynch's annual base salary was increased to \$575,000.
-Ms. Lynch is also eligible to earn a discretionary annual bonus based on achievement of specified performance goals.
-Ms. Lynch's target bonus was 50% of her annual base salary for fiscal year 2020 and was subsequently increased to 55% for fiscal year 2021.
-For information regarding payments made to Ms. Lynch for the year ended December 31, 2020 under our Executive Incentive Bonus Plan, see the section titled "- Compensation Discussion and Analysis-Executive Incentive Bonus Plan."
+Ms. Lynch, our former President and Chief Executive Officer, was an at-will employee in 2021.
+Ms. Lynch's annual base salary was \$575,000 for fiscal year 2021.
+Ms. Lynch was also eligible to earn a discretionary annual bonus for 2021 based on achievement of specified performance goals.
+Ms. Lynch's target bonus was 55% of her annual base salary for fiscal year 2021.
+For information regarding payments made to Ms. Lynch for the year ended December 31, 2021 under our Executive Incentive Bonus Plan, see the section titled "-Compensation Discussion and Analysis-Executive Incentive Bonus Plan."